TaiPhamD/WindowsShutDownWS/README.md

   "Password":"Yourpassword"
 }
 ```

+# IFTTT example

+Please read from www.ifttt.com to learn more about IFTTT.
+An example, integrating Google Assistant with this application via IFTTT Webhook configuration shown here:

+# Build from Source

+## Manual compile/install

+1. run "go build" command to create the exe
+1. setup config.txt in the same path as the compiled .exe
+1. Create windows service to launch the compiled .exe ( see create_service_example.bat)
+1. Compile [shutdown.dll](https://github.com/TaiPhamD/shutdownDLL) and place it in the same directory as the WindowsShutdownWS.exe

-# creating your own .MSI installer using https://github.com/wixtoolset
+## creating your own .MSI installer using https://github.com/wixtoolset if you want to distribute it using .MSI

 1. Install wixtoolset
 1. Compile: